locationtech/udig-platform/docs/user/en/Layer Menu.rst

 Add
 ---

-Opens the `Add Data wizard <Add%20Data%20wizard.html>`_ to add additional layers to the current map.
+Opens the :doc:`Add Data wizard` to add additional layers to the current map.

 Create
 ------